-Tinka Jordy has been working as a professional artist for over 40 years and her work is exhibited and collected internationally.
+Tinka Jordy is a figurative ceramic sculptor and has been working as a professional artist for over 40 years.
+Her work is exhibited and collected internationally.

 Tinka received a Bachelor of Arts degree in 1977 after attending The Cleveland Institute of Art and The Kansas City Art Institute.
-Tinka Jordy is a current board member of the Orange County Arts Commission Advisory Board.
+Tinka Jordy is currently the vice chair of the Orange County Arts Commission Advisory Board.

 “The surfaces of my sculptures are full of surface cracks, fissures and imperfections that express the earth, the passing of time, our mortality, and the search for spirituality.
 I work on them until they look back at me.